JoeyyScott/Gamer-Supplies/TESTING.md

 + As a **First Time User**, I want to be able to seamlessly sign up for an account and receive a confirmation email.
     + The navigation bar contains a link to the register page which allows new users to easily initiate the registration process.
-    + After submitting the registration form with valid information the user will be signed up for an account, pending email confirmation which they will receive a notification and site content informing them.
+    + After submitting the registration form with valid information the user will be signed up for an account, pending email confirmation which they will receive a notification about and site content informing them.
     + The user will receive a verification email which will contain an email confirm link allowing them to complete the registration process once clicked.

         |   _Register_    |